SHoward-Realm/docs-platform-sh/using-synced-realms/access-control/README.md

 ### Fine-Grained Permissions

-Starting with version 3.x and the introduction of [partial synchronization](../syncing-data.md) and [the default synced Realm](../setting-up-your-realms.md#the-default-synced-realm), we also introduced a fine-grained permission system that works on more levels:
+Starting with version 3.x and the introduction of [Query-based synchronization](../syncing-data.md) and [the default synced Realm](../setting-up-your-realms.md#the-default-synced-realm), we also introduced a fine-grained permission system that works on more levels:

 * [**Realm-level permissions**](./#realm-level) - permissions that apply to the entire Realm file \(this is similar to path-level permissions, but has a different API that aligns with class/object-level permissions\)
 * [**Class-level permissions**](./#class-level) - permissions that apply only to a specific object class within a Realm file
 * [**Object-level permissions**](./#object-level) - permissions that apply only to a specific object within a Realm file

 With this fine-grained permission system you do not need to use the [**path-level permissions**](path-level-permissions.md) anymore.
-Instead, we recommend to start with the [default synced Realm](../setting-up-your-realms.md#the-default-synced-realm), which is designed for partial sync and fine-grained permissions.
+Instead, we recommend to start with the [default synced Realm](../setting-up-your-realms.md#the-default-synced-realm), which is designed for Query-based sync and fine-grained permissions.

 ### Comparison